EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 <div class="reusable-divider">
-    <span class="small-header-text" id="overview_p2">Part2 Overview</span>
+    <span class="small-header-text" id="overview_p2">Part 2 Overview</span>
     <hr>
 </div>

 The goal of the second part of this project was to adapt the previous program, which solves an MDP using value iteration, to instead incorporate machine learning techniques.
-To do so, the following steps would be taken:
+To do so, I followed these steps:

-* **Choose a learning algorithm:** Choose a learning algorithm that can learn from the MDP.
+* **Choose a learning algorithm:** This involves selecting a learning algorithm that can learn from the MDP.
 This may involve selecting a reinforcement learning algorithm, such as Q-learning or SARSA.
 * **Train the model:** Train the model by repeatedly simulating the MDP and updating the policy based on the observed rewards.
 This involves running the learning algorithm on the MDP until the policy converges.
 * **Tune the parameters:** The parameters of the model, such as the learning rate or discount factor, can be modified to make the agent behave as desired.
 For example, using a small discount factor will cause the agent’s optimal policy to converge towards immediate rewards.